SmartControllerJS/SmartController/smartcontroller.md

 * peerConnection - creates a peerjs object for the browser that will allow for the smartphones to connect and will process the incoming data.
 The peer id will be random unless specified in the constructor
 * remotePeers - to be removed
 * controllerList - a dictionary of controllers, one controller is created per user connected.
-The value is mapped to the peer id of the smartphone.
+The value is mapped to the peer ID of the smartphone if no playerID is specified in the QRcode, otherwise the controller is mapped to set player ID.

 ### Events